 If you’re someone who imagines worst-case scenarios, you might be wondering what will happen if your treatment doesn’t go as planned.
 Let’s say you’re four months into your aligner plan and simply not seeing the progress you expected.

 If you end up needing refinements, you won’t have to pay for them as long as you’re on ClearCorrect’s Unlimited plan.
 If you’re on the Flex plan, you’ll likely need to pay an extra fee.
+With Candid, refinement fees are up to your specific dentist.

 Which Should You Choose?